The Thermals were a post-pop-punk trio from Portland, Oregon. In ten years, the band released seven records and toured fifteen countries.

-The Thermals released their sophomore LP, the highly sophomoric Fuckin’ A (Sub Pop).
+The Thermals released their sophomore LP, the highly sophomoric Fuckin’ A(Sub Pop).
 Produced by Death Cab For Cutie’s Chris Walla, Fuckin’ A was the perfect follow-up to More Parts Per Million: louder, longer and slightly better (or worse, depending on who you ask.)
 The Thermals quickly re-established themselves as a power trio after the departure of Ben Barnett, with Harris assuming guitar duties.
-It was in 2004 that The Thermals turned down a $50,000 ad from Hummer, an act that would earn them a reputation for having ethics, a burden which has since hung like an albatross around their collective neck.

 The Thermals recorded their infamous “lost” record, We Sleep In A Holy Bed.
 A morbid meditation on religion and death, the record would have served as a fitting precursor to their next album, which would prove to be fully loaded with fire and brimstone.
 Produced by Joanna Bolme (Elliott Smith, The Jicks) at the original location of Portland’s famous Jackpot studio, …Holy Bed (as of this writing) has still not seen the light of day.
 Jordan Hudson left The Thermals after the album’s (non-)completion, leaving Hutch Harris and Kathy Foster to record the next two Thermals records as a duo, with Foster performing all bass and drum tracks.